-3.3 Service Charges for Leaseholders 3.3.1 All service charges for leaseholders will be variable and will be apportioned In accordance with the terms of the lease.
-3.3.2 Estimated bills will be sent to leaseholders in February each year with actual bills based on expenditure for the previous accounting period (April to March) usually sent in September and will include a list of rights and obligations.
-3.3.3 In the estimated bill, PCHA will include any projected amounts for the provision of day-to-day maintenance services of communal parts.
+3.4 Service Charges for Leaseholders

+- 3.4.1 All service charges for leaseholders will be variable and will be apportioned in accordance with the terms of the lease. - 3.4.2 Estimated bills will be sent to leaseholders in February each year with actual bills based on expenditure for the previous accounting period (April to March) usually sent in September and will include a list of rights and obligations. - In the estimated bill, PCHA will include any projected amounts for the provision of day-to-day maintenance services of communal parts.
 At the end of the year, PCHA will compare the estimated cost and actual cost for the maintenance services for any discrepancies.
 If there are any additional costs incurred on top of the estimates provided, the leaseholder will still be responsible for paying them.
 The demand for these costs will be included in the actual invoice sent no later than the September for the previous financial year.
-Any overpayments and underpayments will be adjusted in the accounts accordingly.
-3.3.4 Any request for payment for contributions to major works i.e. where PCHA carries out improvement or upgrade works on a block where leaseholders reside will be billed to leaseholders when a programme of work is completed.
-3.4 Service Charges for Shared Ownership Leases 3.4.1 PCHA shared owners will be charged variable service charges and will receive an annual rent increase letter in February of each year (including a list of rights and obligations).
-3.4.2 In addition to bills received from PCHA, shared owners may also receive bills for service charges from third party management agencies in respect of grounds maintenance services 3.5 Service Charges for Affordable Rent and Rent to Buy Properties 3.5.1 The service charge on Affordable Rent and Rent to Buy properties is inclusive of the rent and tenants will be informed of any increase via the annual rent notification letter sent in April of each year.
-3.6 Consultation Requirements 3.6.1 PCHA will comply with the consultation requirements set out in section 20 of the Landlord and Tenant Act 1985 (as amended) where it intends to enter into a qualifying long-term agreement (a contract for a fixed term of more than 12 months where any one tenant must contribute more than £100) or carry out qualifying works (where the cost of the works will exceed £250 for any one tenant).
-3.7 Payment of Service Charges 3.7.1 PCHA will provide a number of convenient methods for tenants and leaseholders to pay service charges including: • Online via the PCHA website, secure 'WorldPay' facility At any Post Office Branch using the PCHA payment card
+Any overpayments and underpayments will be adjusted in the accounts accordingly. - 3.4.4 Any request for payment for contributions to major works i.e. where PCHA carries out improvement or upgrade works on a block where leaseholders reside will be billed to leaseholders when a programme of work is completed.

+3.5 Service Charges for Affordable Rent and Rent to Buy Properties

+- 3.5.1 The service charge on Affordable Rent and Rent to Buy properties is inclusive of the rent and tenants will be informed of any increase via the annual rent notification letter sent in February / March of each year. - 3.6 Service Charges for Agency Managed Properties - 3.6.1 PCHA has a number of properties where specialist support services are provided in situ to tenants by external agencies, known as 'agency managed properties'. - The way service charges are set and collected for these properties will be determined by the terms of the management agreement that exists with the external agency.
+All service charges in these properties will be variable and may involve one or a combination of the following: - PCHA setting service charges and PCHA taking responsibility for collection of payments - PCHA setting service charges with the agency responsible for collection of payments